ARM Neoverse: Neoverse N-Next

 Neoverse N-Next, presumably N3, was teased by Arm alongside the V2 and E2 announcements.
 It is targeted for systems including DDR5, PCIe gen6, and CXL 3.0.

 Neoverse E-Series

 The Neoverse E-Series processors are intended for edge computing.
 They are designed for increased data throughput at decreased power consumption.

 Neoverse E1

 Neoverse E1 is derived from the Cortex-A65AE and implements the ARMv8.2-A instruction set.
-It support SMT.
+It supports SMT.

 Neoverse E2

 Neoverse E2 is derived from the Cortex-A510 and implements the ARMv9-A instruction set.

 Neoverse E-Next

 Neoverse E-Next, presumably E3, was teased by Arm alongside the V2 and E2 announcements.
 It is targeted for systems including DDR5, PCIe gen6, and CXL 3.0.